Chanda-Abdul/bento-grid-astro/README.md

 Your challenge is to build out this bento grid and get it looking as close to the design as possible.

 Users should be able to:
-- [ ] View the optimal layout for the interface depending on their device's screen size
+- [x] View the optimal layout for the interface depending on their device's screen size
 <!-- To-do GSAP Animations -->
 **Expected behavior:**
-- [ ] The two components in the left column on desktop are placed at the bottom on mobile.
-This is a good opportunity to practice your CSS Grid placement skills.
+- [x] The two components in the left column on desktop are placed at the bottom on mobile.

 ### Screenshot